CXuesong/PSMWUpdater/README.md

 # PSMWUpdater

-This PowerShell Core Module provides helper cmdlets helping you to upgrade MediaWiki and its extensions.
+This PowerShell Core (PS 6+) Module provides helper cmdlets helping you to upgrade MediaWiki extensions (including skins).
+(Sorry, no support for updating MediaWiki itself, for now.)

 PowerShell Gallery: [PSMWUpdater](https://www.powershellgallery.com/packages/PSMWUpdater/) ![PowerShell Gallery](https://img.shields.io/powershellgallery/dt/PSMWUpdater?style=flat-square)

+If you come across any problem using this PowerShell Module, please open an issue or join the chat on gitter.

 ## Usage